 I recorded a rough tape of some of my new songs and made copies for the prospective band members.
 I met Billy at a pre-arranged time on a Saturday afternoon at a flat in the Fremantle area he had days earlier moved into with his girlfriend, Claire (they had just arrived in Perth, in fact, seeking a fresh start away from the big bad Eastern States).
 He answered the door with wet hair, shirtless, Claire moistly pouting in the room behind with a fluffy white towel around her.
 Billy sheepishly confessed that I had “sprung” them.

-Max and I, and I think Colin also, met the two singers at the trusty previous haunt of The Geeks and The Hitler Youth – yes, the fabled Wembley Boy Scout headquarters in Jersey Street, Wembley.
+Max and I, and I think Colin also, met the two singers at the trusty previous haunt of The Geeks and The Hitler Youth – yes, the fabled Wembley Boy Scout headquarters in Jersey Street, Wembley (now erased from Perth’s history as have so many venues and landmarks from the time).
 I don’t recall whether any of us had played together at that point, but mercifully, everyone had familiarised themselves with the songs on the cassette tapes I had previously provided them.
-We launched into Oh Baby (You’re Givin’ Me The Shits), a simple little rocker with a hard-driving riff that I never have bettered for self-propelling energy, and it wasn’t half bad for a first try.
+We launched into Oh Baby (You’re Givin’ Me The Shits), a simple little rocker with a hard-driving riff that I never have bettered for self-propelling energy, and it wasn’t half bad for a first run.
 The David Byrne lookalike theatrically crossed his eyes when he sang and had a thin, slightly hysterical vocal quality.
 Billy was straight at it and he sounded closer to Iggy or Chris Bailey.
 The choice was a no-brainer: Billy was our singer.

 We had our first rehearsal as a full band the following weekend, and it went exhilaratingly well.
 No one was up themselves, there were no punk-identikit poseurs, Colin was solid on bass and had a nice tone, Max was as great as ever, everyone liked my songs and each other, and musically we were pumping.
 Eureka!
 Out of a surprisingly easy labour, The Orphans were born.